networknt/light-doc/content/tutorial/rest/swagger/database/specification.md

         description: "a random number"
 ```

-Now let's clone the model-config repo to your working directory so that we can use the Swagger
-specification as well as the config.json to generate a service project.
+Now let's clone the model-config repo to your working directory so that we can use the Swagger specification as well as the config.json to generate a service project.

 ```
 cd ~/networknt
 git clone https://github.com/networknt/model-config.git
 ```

+In the next step, we are going to [generate and build][] a new project.

 [swagger editor]: /tool/swagger-editor/
 [light-codegen]: /tool/light-codegen/
 [light-rest-4j]: /style/light-rest-4j/
 [model-config]: https://github.com/networknt/model-config/tree/master/rest/swagger/database
+[generate and build]: /tutorial/rest/swagger/database/generation/